FDA warns of potentially unsafe, contaminated Family Dollar products - NewsBreak

 FDA warns of potentially unsafe, contaminated Family Dollar products

-WASHINGTON ( WJHL ) — The Food and Drug Administration is warning consumers of potentially unsafe products recently sold at Family Dollar stores across six states, including Tennessee.
+WASHINGTON ( WJHL ) — The Food and Drug Administration is warning consumers of potentially unsafe products recently sold at Family Dollar stores across six states, including Alabama.

-None of the Family Dollar stores in the Tri-Cities are among the affected stores , according to the company.

-According to the FDA, the products may be “potentially contaminated” after an inspection revealed unsanitary conditions, including a rodent infestation, at a company distribution center.Brut, Sure deodorants recalled after benzene found in spray
+According to the FDA, the products may be “potentially contaminated” after an inspection revealed unsanitary conditions, including a rodent infestation, at a company distribution center.Alabama bill would allow some motorcyclists to ride without helmets

 A recall issued by Family Dollar on Friday includes all drugs, medical devices, cosmetics, dietary supplements, and human and animal food products distributed to 404 stores since Jan.
 1 .
 The FDA said all of these items, regardless of packaging, should be discarded.